-This document was created by Buy Nothing Project volunteers on behalf of the Buy Nothing Project.
+This document includes some text from the Buy Nothing founders and text created by other Buy Nothing Project volunteers on behalf of the Buy Nothing Project.
 Growth Options

 - Allows groups to become more intimate and smaller in footprint which reduces drive time and allows more neighbor to neighbor connections

 - Keeps group numbers low so as to increase chances for member to member connections

 - Can help in situations where the group footprint is too large to create community even if the number of group members is not close to 1,000

 Alternative to Sprouting: Capping

 - Separates members who may have made connections in the larger, pre-sprout group

 - Given that some neighborhoods were historically created to divide different groups of people, it can at times be difficult to draw smaller group boundaries that don’t reinforce those divisions.